wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 3.0.2 =
+= Latest Version - 3.0.3 =

-* New Feature - Add basic contextual help to the plugin Settings page.
+* New Feature - Amazon Link Helper Box added to all custom Post types
-* New Feature - Validate AWS keys when entered on the Setting page.
+* New Feature - Add 'Extra' plugin manager to allow installation of user provided features, e.g. The addition of an '%Editorial%' keyword to display Amazon 'Editorial Review' content
-* New Feature - Add support for 'Link to Reviews' rather than the product in templates
+* New Feature - Add ability to change the ASINs used to generate the template previews
-* New Feature - Add 'rel="nofollow"' to all links.
+* New Feature - Add 'List Price' and 'Offer Price' Keywords
-* Bug Fix - Check for Creation Date when checking the ip2nation database, thanks to Ken Paulson for spotting
-* Bug Fix - Position of 'multinational popup' made more consistent
+* Bug Fix - correct multi-ASIN argument handling

 == Installation ==